Qualcomm snapdragon comparison

 Technical FAQs

-Which chipset offers better sustained gaming performance?
+Which chip offers better sustained gaming?

-How does thermal throttling impact benchmark scores?
+How does throttling affect benchmark scores?

-Which chip is better for emulation and heavy compute workloads?
+Which chip is best for emulation?

 Leave a Reply